top of page

 Are The Rules Very Different?

-Under both EU GDPR & UK GDPR, you must:
+Under both EU GDPR and UK GDPR, you must:

-The main differences sit in the background, such as:
+The main differences lie in the background, such as:

 Most SMEs won’t feel these differences unless they grow, scale, or operate internationally.